llee454/aggregate-demand/product_pref.md

 ## Example Use

 Imagine that we want to model the aggregate demand for three computer processors.
-Each processor is characterized by myriad features however, we determine that four factors, price, power, area, and performance, explain most consumer preference.
+Each processor is characterized by myriad features however, we determine that four factors, price, power consumption, area, and performance, explain most consumer preference.
 We conduct a series of surveys and determine that the weights assigned to these factors are independent and normally distributed.

 | $j$  | Factor      | Mean $\mu$ | Standard Deviation $\sigma$ |
 | ---- | ----------- | ---------- | --------------------------- |